 Aloe vera (Aloe barbadensis, Barbados aloe) is a beautiful plant with spiky, meaty leaves with serrated edges.
-It’s a succulent from hot, dry climates that holds water in its leaves.
+It’s a succulent from hot, dry climates that hold water in its leaves.
 It requires little watering, making it a great plant for beginners.

 The most popular Aloe vera plant is Aloe barbadensis miller.
-It has lush, succulent leaves with a watery gel within.
+It has lush, succulent leaves with a watery gel within it.
 The leaves feature jagged edges and flexible spines and grow in a rosette from the plant’s base.
 It matures in three to four years and is a fast-growing succulent plant.

 Long stems of prickly blooms in bright colors.
 Young plants seldom blossom, and aloe cultivated as a houseplant might take years to bloom.